How To Choose A Private Investigator In Thailand

 09x-xxx-xxxx = mobile phone

 There is nothing wrong with listing a mobile phone on a website as a primary point of contact, and that is often a better point of contact for practical reasons.
 However, there should also be a fixed landline phone number listed if the entity is claiming to have a company which is officially registered, or if they claim to have a fixed office address.
-They would normally need a landline for at least their internet connection, if not office phone and fax, too.
+They would normally need a landline for at least their internet connection, if not office phone for staff, and fax, too.

 - Do they really have an office?